Twister (1996 film): Critical response

-Twister received generally positive reviews, with many critics praising the jaw-dropping special effects that brought the storms to life.
-On Rotten Tomatoes, the film holds an approval rating of 63% "Fresh" based on 70 reviews, and an average rating of 6.1/10.
-The site's critics consensus read: "A high-concept blockbuster that emphasizes special effects over three-dimensional characters, Twister's visceral thrills are often offset by the film's generic plot."
-On Metacritic, the film had a weighted average score of 68 out of 100, based on 17 critics, indicating "generally favorable reviews".
+On Rotten Tomatoes, Twister holds an approval rating of 67% based on 141 reviews, with an average rating of 6.6/10.
+The site's critics consensus reads: "A high-concept blockbuster that emphasizes special effects over three-dimensional characters, Twister's visceral thrills are often offset by the film's generic plot."
+On Metacritic, the film had a weighted average score of 68 out of 100, based on 19 critics, indicating "generally favorable reviews".
 Audiences polled by CinemaScore gave the film an average grade of "A−" on an A+ to F scale.

-Roger Ebert gave the film two-and-a-half stars out of four and wrote, "You want loud, dumb, skillful, escapist entertainment?
-Twister works.
-You want to think?
-Think twice about seeing it".
+Roger Ebert gave the film two and a half stars out of four and wrote, "As drama, Twister resides in the Zone.
+It has no time to waste on character, situation, dialogue and nuance.
+The dramatic scenes are holding actions between tornadoes.
+As spectacle, however, Twister is impressive.
+The tornadoes are big, loud, violent and awesome, and they look great".
 In her review for The New York Times, Janet Maslin wrote, "Somehow Twister stays as up-tempo and exuberant as a roller-coaster ride, neatly avoiding the idea of real danger".
 Entertainment Weekly gave the film a "B" rating, and Lisa Schwarzbaum wrote, "Yet the images that linger longest in my memory are those of windswept livestock.
 And that, in a teacup, sums up everything that's right, and wrong, about this appealingly noisy but ultimately flyaway first blockbuster of summer".
 In his review for the Los Angeles Times, Kenneth Turan wrote, "But the ringmaster of this circus, the man without whom nothing would be possible, is director De Bont, who now must be considered Hollywood's top action specialist.
 An expert in making audiences squirm and twist, at making us feel the rush of experience right along with the actors, De Bont choreographs action and suspense so beautifully he makes it seem like a snap."
+Neil Norman of London Evening Standard stated that "Twister outdoes Jurassic Park in its lack of narrative momentum, its incoherent logic, and its utter contempt for characterisation".
 Time magazine's Richard Schickel wrote, "when action is never shown to have deadly or pitiable consequences, it tends toward abstraction.
 Pretty soon you're not tornado watching, you're special-effects watching".
 In his review for the Washington Post Desson Howe wrote, "it's a triumph of technology over storytelling and the actors' craft.
 Characters exist merely to tell a couple of jokes, cower in fear of downdrafts and otherwise kill time between tornadoes".